yapsee/paytech_gem/README.md

     end

- Call it on by:
+ ### Usage it by calling:

    invoice = PaytechGem.initialize_payment(10000, "iphone" , ref_command)
    puts invoice

+   Store invoice["token"] and invoice["redirect_url"] in your database So you can verify transaction authenticity when Paytech call your ipn url
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.